badeamihaicristian/HibernatePetCliniManagement/ReadMe.md

 Above these folders there is one class containing the connection settings and the main class from where the application executes.

+The project also implements other Java Advanced features, like Generic types, Enums, Encapsulation, Lists, Exceptions and Abstract classes.

 ## How to run
 Build project (Ctrl + F9) then Run (Shift + F10) in Main class.